sansalgo/radius/README.md

 # Radius

-## Subscription based VOD system / OTT
+## Subscription based VOD system / over-the-top (OTT) media service

 #### What is this? <br/>